golodash/galidator/README.md

 false
 ```

-We can even validate a struct and get the same result:
+We can even validate a struct by the same validator and get the same result:

 ```go
 package main